Most of QuickBlox clients coming from the Healthcare sector require HIPPA compliance.

 Most of QuickBlox enterprise clients choose to host the infrastructure within their own AWS account.
 While still fully covered by QuickBlox SLA (support agreement) and monitored by our SiteOps team, it gives our clients peace of mind they remain in control of their infrastructure including all users data.
 All users data stays at your servers and doesn’t go to any 3rd parties.
-Sometimes our clients choose to host on premises or within our cloud.
-Main thing here is it is paramount that you have your own application / chat / database server instances and your applications don’t share data with any other customers.
+Sometimes our clients choose to host on premises or in our cloud.
+The main thing here is it is paramount that you have your own application/chat/database server instances and your applications don’t share data with any other customers.
 To summarise, make sure your communication infrastructure is not in a shared cloud but you have your own dedicated servers and instances where your users’ data is stored.

 3. Proper legal coverage

 What you should look into doing is sign a Business Associate Agreement (BAA) with your hosting provider as well as NAA (Network Access Agreement) with your software/infrastructure provider (QuickBlox) specifying the names of technical support staff who have access to your instances.

 This provides you with required legal protection and accountability from all sides in order to maintain HIPAA compliance at hosting, software, data and sysops level.